rayahazi/rayahazi/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on teaching courses at Ariel University
+- 🔭 I currently teach courses at Ariel University
 - 📫 How to reach me: raayahazi@gmail.com
 - 😄 Most of my repos are private.
 If you'd like to see my work - send a message via E-mail